avraham/hass_radarr_sonarr_search_by_voice/README.md

  1º - Go to https://ifttt.com

- 2º - create a new applet
+ 2º - create a new applet.
+(One applet for movies and another for tv shows)

  3º - click on (if this) -> Google Assistant -> Say a phrase with a text ingredient (or whatever smart speaker)